RRSP questions and answers

 Q. I have special permission from CRA that allows me to withdraw funds from my RRSP account without incurring withholding tax.
 Can Fidelity accommodate this?

 A. Fidelity does not administer any special tax treatment for individual unitholders.
-Fidelity will apply standard tax rules based on CRA guidelines, and it is up to individual unitholders to apply to the CRA for any special tax considerations. when they do their tax returns.
+Fidelity will apply standard tax rules based on CRA guidelines, and it is up to individual unitholders to apply to the CRA for any special tax considerations when they do their tax returns.

 Q. I would like to apply for an RRSP loan.
 Can I apply for this loan through Fidelity?